-- Monitoring the integrity of the Company's financial reporting and of its financial statements and to make appropriate recommendations to the Board, having particular regard to: - o Changes to or new significant accounting policies - Significant accounting judgements and estimates; - The accounting for significant, unusual or complex transactions or items. - Review the Company's systems of internal financial controls, including receiving reports from management on the effectiveness of the systems have established and the results of controls and testing carried out by internal and external audit.
+- Monitoring the integrity of the Company's financial reporting and of its financial statements and to make appropriate recommendations to the Board, having particular regard to: - Changes to or new significant accounting policies; - Significant accounting judgements and estimates; - o The accounting for significant, unusual or complex transactions or items; and - o Regulatory Solvency II Reporting. - Review the Company's systems of internal financial controls, including receiving reports from management on the effectiveness of the systems have established and the results of controls and testing carried out by internal and external audit.